AliAmini93/ViViT-Medical-Video-Classification/README.md

 2. **Advanced Regularization Schemes:** Exploring and applying more sophisticated regularization methods could lead to better training stability and model performance.
 3. **Experimentation with Transformer Variants:** As suggested in the original ViViT paper, experimenting with different variants of the transformer model, such as factorized self-attention or spatio-temporal attention, could yield improvements in classification accuracy and computational efficiency.

+## Acknowledgements

+A heartfelt thank you to [Aritra Roy Gosthipaty](https://twitter.com/ariG23498) and [Ayush Thakur](https://twitter.com/ayushthakur0) for their invaluable contributions and insights.
+The code provided in this repository was greatly inspired by their efforts and their work has been instrumental in shaping the development of this project.